Stookey Township, St. Clair County, Illinois: Infrastructure

-Public utilities
+Utilities

 Utility companies that work in the area are the Ameren IP Company (providing both electricity and natural gas), the Illinois-American Water Company, Stookey Township Sewer and Belleville Sewage.
 Since Stookey Township isn't officially part of Belleville, it does not receive city trash service—several public and privately owned trash collection companies are available to choose from.
 Residents must contact a collection company to set up deals on trash collection.
 Citizens of Stookey also cannot get library cards or check out books at Belleville libraries.
 No libraries exist so far in Stookey Township.
 Stookey township citizens are protected by the Signal Hill and Villa Hills volunteer fire departments and the St. Clair County Sheriff, but Belleville city police do not have jurisdiction in Stookey Township.

 Belleville Crossing

 Belleville Crossing is a shopping center and retail/business plaza that was constructed by the Desco Group under the contractor Impact Strategies.
 The first stores opened in this plaza in October, 2007.
-While technically annexed by Belleville Township proper (City of Belleville), it is located in the heart of Stookey Township near the new Belleville West High School at the intersection of Illinois Route 15, and Frank Scott Parkway.
-St. Louis Bread Company opened a new location here, relocating from downtown Belleville, in December 2016; followed by Burger King in September 2017.
+While technically annexed by Belleville Township proper (City of Belleville), it is located in the heart of Stookey Township near the Belleville West High School at the intersection of Illinois Route 15, and Frank Scott Parkway.

+Religious sites

+The National Shrine of Our Lady of the Snows is a Marian shrine set on 200 acres of wooded land located in Belleville.